Blog | Cloud Management | October 29, 2021

 Monitoring tags with a cloud management platform

 Manually monitoring and mapping tags can be difficult and time-consuming.
-Cloud management software like CloudCheckr can help you gain additional reporting functionality and develop more efficient public cloud tag management practices.
+Cloud management software like CloudCheckr CMx can help you gain additional reporting functionality and develop more efficient public cloud tag management practices.

 Generating reports and invoices

-CloudCheckr enables you to filter resources by tags in order to create an invoice for a customer or function.
+CloudCheckr CMx enables you to filter resources by tags in order to create an invoice for a customer or function.
 When resources are tagged accurately, you can sort by aggregate, cost type, group by, and resource ID and filter by account, region, service, operation, and usage type.

 Reporting and invoicing using tags with CloudCheckr CMx